sgs-lab/ibxII-measurements/README.md

 The resulting lookup table was used for the following measurements.

 Using the same sources, and the Python calibration/lookup routines, 150 measurement (same number of counts, 2^18) were carried out using a Mirion Osprey Base on June 07, 2019.
 The results are stored in `osprey-35mm-na-cs`.
+For this measurement, Fine and Coarse Gain of the Osprey were set to 1.
+The high voltage was set to 870V.
+The recorded 4096 channels are condensed into 256 channels by a python script to allow for better comparison.

 ## Measurements for "reference"/"valid" and "invalid" items